 You can claim a refund, repair or replacement so long as the price of the goods or services you purchased were more than £100 and less than £30,000.

-You will even be eligible for this consumer protection if you did not pay the total cost on your credit card.
+You will even be eligible for this consumer protection if you didn't pay the total cost on your credit card.
 So, if you pay just the deposit with your credit card and the rest by cheque, you can still claim a refund for the full amount under this legal protection.

 If something goes wrong with a purchase, you must first contact the retailer you bought the goods or services from.
 They may be able to help you directly.

-If you cannot contact them, they have gone out of business or they refuse to refund you, it’s time to get in touch with your credit card provider.
+If you can't contact them, they have gone out of business or they refuse to refund you, it’s time to get in touch with your credit card provider.
 Make sure you keep track of any receipts to help the process run smoothly.

 If your credit card company refuses your claim then you can refer the case to the Financial Ombusdman Service (FOS).
 They will act as an independent mediator and find a solution.